GeorgeHernandez/GeorgeHernandez/Heuristics.md

   - Self-transcendence
 - [Risk management](https://en.wikipedia.org/wiki/Risk_management).
 Risk management is the identification, evaluation, and prioritization of risks (defined in ISO 31000 as the effect of uncertainty on objectives) followed by coordinated and economical application of resources to minimize, monitor, and control the probability or impact of unfortunate events or to maximize the realization of opportunities.
 - [Physicists Have Discovered a Formula for Success, and It Contains a Brutal Truth Most People Don't Want to Admit](https://www.inc.com/jessica-stillman/physicists-have-discovered-a-formula-for-success-it-contains-a-brutal-truth-most-people-dont-want-to-admit.html)
-  - Success = (Ability to execute ) \* (potential value of an idea).
+  - Success = (Ability to execute ) \* (Potential value of an idea).

 ## 1.3.
 WHO

 - [Grammatical person](https://en.wikipedia.org/wiki/Grammatical_person)
   - 1st person singular: I. Me.
-Us.
   - 1st person plural: We.
+Us.
   - 2nd person singular: You.
 Thee.
 Thou.
   - 2nd person plural: Ye.
 Y'all.
 You guys.
 Yinz.
 Youse.
   - 3rd person singular: He.
 She.
 It.